What Color Shoes to Wear With a Gray Suit: A Style Guide

 a light gray suit by Oliver Wicks

-Before we get to color-matching our shoes to our suit, let’s look at some key factors we need to consider first.
+Before we get to the specific color combinations, let's look at four key factors you must consider first.

 Occasion